nsvrn/chainstate_parser/readme.md

 - Shutdown bitcoind and copy chainstate folder inside this package folder
 - Setup config.py settings (refer config section below)
 - Run `python chainstate.py`
-- The parsed data will be saved down in chainstate.sqlite
+- The parsed data can be saved down to a single sqlite table or a single parquet file
-- You can load it back in python/dataframes or use [SQLite browser](https://sqlitebrowser.org/) to query
+- You can load it back in python/dataframes or use [SQLite browser](https://sqlitebrowser.org/) for sqlite to query

 #### Config.py
 > **Warning**: processing time: ~110M leveldb rows, parses at ~10k rows/second